vezzolter/DSA/Algorithms/Recursion/Recursion.md

 # &#128202; Analysis
 **How to Analyze:**
-When an algorithm containts a recursive call to itself, it is possible to describe running time as [reccurence relation](https://github.com/vezzolter/DSA/tree/main/Algorithms/Analysis/Analysis.md), which can be solved in order to provide different bounds on performance.
+When an algorithm contains a recursive call to itself, it is possible to describe running time as [recurrence relation](https://github.com/vezzolter/DSA/tree/main/Algorithms/Analysis/Analysis.md), which can be solved in order to provide different bounds on performance.

 ---
 **Advantages:**